getsentry/sentry-ruby/README.md

 ## Requirements

-We test on Ruby 1.9, 2.2 and 2.3 at the latest patchlevel/teeny version.
+We test on Ruby 1.9, 2.2, 2.3, and 2.4 at the latest patchlevel/teeny version.
 We also support JRuby 1.7 and 9.0.
-Our Rails integration works with Rails 4.2+.
+Our Rails integration works with Rails 4.2+ (including Rails 5).

 ## Getting Started